jonburdon/boutique_ado_v1/README.md

 ```

-* In bag.html render the variables we need to view and format just to see what need to be accessed and how:
+* USEFUL!
+In bag.html render the variables we need to view and format just to see what need to be accessed and how:

 ```
 {{ bag_items }}<br><br>